 Having released a modern theme with functional parity to the existing version, we looked at how foundations could see summaries at a higher level, perhaps by an executive who isn’t managing grants on a daily basis.
 This led us towards visualizing large datasets, often grouping program areas, requests requiring a specific user's approval, and displaying geographic proximity and other relative comparisons.
 Our executive summary prototype was converted into product during a two-day engineering hackathon.

-There were many improvements to be made around automation, scheduling, and classifying data.
-For example, a program officer may generate a spending report by program each month or tag to hundreds of records for review.
-Some larger foundations put a great deal of emphasis in choosing Fluxx because of differentiators like these and we made a point of finding solutions to these types of use cases rather than overlooking them.
+The flexible nature of the dashboard architecture allowed us to develop specific versions to serve different groups of users.
+One of these cohorts was focused on grantmaking at scale and their suggestions were made around automation, scheduling, and classifying data.
+For example, a program officer may generate a spending report by initiative each month or tag to hundreds of records for review.
+Reports play a significant role in grantmaking and product was developed to target goals such as these.
 The two screenshots captured below show a reporting builder interface along with a performance-based table view, both of which were converted into prototype prior to building into product.

 As we branched into new product use cases, it became increasingly important to streamline our design methodology.
 This led to hosting a repository specifically for our design system - initially used to reference icon names, color values, and component markup, it later grew to include branding, zero states, animations, and typography.
 This also gave our team a sandbox to test out new components and share progress remotely.